open-city/water/data/README.md

-beachclosings.csv
+Data directory
 =================

-This data comes from scraping the Twitter feed of @ChicagoParks for #chiswimreport
+1. beachlosings.csv - This data comes from scraping the Twitter feed of @ChicagoParks for #chiswimreport